theimowski/SAFE-TodoMVC-workshop/README.md

 * when editing a Todo, respect also `Blur` event to save changes
 * implement Routing as per [TodoMVC specs](https://github.com/tastejs/todomvc/blob/master/app-spec.md#routing) - use [Fable.Elmish.Browser](https://elmish.github.io/browser/index.html) package
 * make the edit input focused when entering editing mode - one way of doing that is using [React Refs](https://pl.reactjs.org/docs/refs-and-the-dom.html) - you'll need an advanced usage of `Fable.React` as described e.g. [here](https://fable.io/blog/Announcing-Fable-React-5.html)
+* deploy to Azure App Engine - the project has been created with arm.template, so if you have an Azure account follow [these](https://safe-stack.github.io/docs/template-appservice/) steps to deploy the TodoMVC app to cloud!